Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Background: Need for Efficient Execution of ML Models on Hardware Accelerators

-This section provides a brief overview of different domain-specific ML models.
-The learning through ML models can be supervised (where labeled data is available), unsupervised (training samples are unlabeled), or semi-supervised.
-We refer non-expert readers to surveys \cite{sze2017efficient}, \cite{pouyanfar2018survey}, and \cite{alom2019state} for a detailed discussion on different learning approaches and inference and training of various models.
-In our discussions through this survey, we focus on accelerating different neural networks that are commonly used in supervised learning.
+Learning through ML models can be supervised (where labeled data is available), unsupervised (training samples are unlabeled), or semi-supervised.
+We refer non-expert readers to surveys \cite{sze2017efficient, pouyanfar2018survey, alom2019state} for a detailed discussion on different learning approaches and inference and training of various models.
+Discussions through this survey mainly focus on accelerating different \textit{deep neural networks (DNNs)} that are commonly used for supervised learning.

-\textbf{Convolutional neural networks (CNNs)} are commonly used for object classification and detection in image processing, video analysis, and autonomous vehicle systems; these models are usually trained through the supervised learning approach.
-CNNs majorly consist of many \textit{convolution layers (CONV)} and a \textit{few fully-connected (FC)} layers \cite{lecun1998gradient, krizhevsky2012imagenet, he2016deep}.
-Early layers are convolution layers that capture low-level features (e.g., edges and corners in images) from the feature map tensors of images, which are used to construct high-level features (e.g., shapes) by subsequent layers.
-Finally, classifier aka FC layers determine the type of the object \cite{sze2017efficient}.
+\textbf{Convolutional neural networks (CNNs)} are used for object classification and detection in image processing, video analysis, and autonomous vehicle systems.
+CNNs majorly consist of many \textit{convolution layers (CONV)} and a \textit{few fully-connected (FC)} layers.
+Early CONV layers capture low-level features from the images (e.g., edges and corners), which are used for constructing high-level features (e.g., shapes) by subsequent layers.
+Finally, the classifier aka FC layer determines the type of the objects \cite{sze2017efficient}.